ArduPilot/pymavlink/README.md

 # Installation

-Pymavlink supports both Python 2 and Python 3.
+Pymavlink supports Python 3.6 and later.

 The following instructions assume you are using Python 3 and a Debian-based (like Ubuntu) installation.

 .. note::

-   pymavlink assumes the command "python" is in your path.
-Your distribution may provide a package such as "python-is-python3" to ensure that "python" is in your path.
+   pymavlink assumes the command "python3" is in your path.

 ## Dependencies

 Pymavlink has several dependencies :

-    - [future](http://python-future.org/) : for Python 2 and Python 3 interoperability
+    - [future](http://python-future.org/) : for legacy Python 2 interoperability
     - [lxml](http://lxml.de/installation.html) : for checking and parsing xml file
-    - python3-dev : for mavnative (or python-dev for Python 2)
+    - python3-dev : for mavnative
     - a C compiler : for mavnative

 Optional :